aristanetworks/avd-workshops/workshops/l3ls/overview.md

 ### Network Services

 Fabric Services, such as VLANs, SVIs, and VRFs, are defined in this section.
 The following Site 1 example defines VLANs and SVIs for VLANs `10` and `20` in the OVERLAY VRF.
-We also have specificed a mac VRF VNI base mapping of 10000.
+We also have specified a mac VRF VNI base mapping of 10000.
 This will add the base mapping to the VLAN ID to come up with the VNI for the VLAN to VNI mapping under the VXLAN interface.
 Since we have the same VLANs stretched across to Site 2, the network services data model will be exactly the same:

 ``` yaml
 ---